stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 ![Debugging session in VS Code](../../assets/01-03-debugging-in-vs-code.png)

 Run particular tests from within VS Code.
-It's more powerful than the terminal because it allows you to inspect variables and the surrounding scope.
+It's more powerful than the terminal because it allows you to inspect variables and the surrounding JavaScript scope.

-Ensure that you have ticked `Show browser` to see what's happening.
+> **Note** Ensure that you have ticked `Show browser` to see what's happening.

 ![Show browser option](../../assets/01-03-show-browser.png)